anushaaggarwal/SenSync/README.md

 # SenSync

+**NOTE:
+The individual components: fetching health data in the background from the frontend as well as the model prediction are fully functional separately but are not currently integrated due to an end moment error.

 An app that detects sensory overload in individuals with autism and links them with their caregiver to help them better!
 Solution for Google Developer Solution Challenge

 ## Running the project